Battle of Buffington Island: Battlefield preservation

 Comparatively little changed on the Buffington Island battlefield in the first century after the fighting; the only substantial difference was the placement of a stone obelisk marking the battle.
 In 1929, the Ohio Historical Society took ownership of the property.
-In 1970, the battlefield was listed on the National Register of Historic Places.
+In 1970, the National Register of Historic Places listed the battlefield.
 Embracing approximately 4 acre near the river, the designated portion of the battlefield was the county's first location to be recognized as this type of historic site.
 There are threats to the site as gravel mining operations have been allowed.
 The current organization working to preserve the battlefield is the Buffington Island Battlefield Preservation Foundation.
-Recently 117 acres have been saved by the efforts of the American Battlefield Trust.
+In September 2022, the American Battlefield Trust and its partners acquired and preserved 108 acres of the battlefield.